learn-static/hist-320/content/4-web-setup.md

 ## Step 5.
 Activate GitHub Pages

+Now you're going to actually "turn on" your website by telling GitHub to generate a website from your repository.

-1. On your project repository's home page, click the "Settings" button (appears on the right along the tabs above the code area).
+1. On your project repository's homepage, click the "Settings" button (appears on the right, towards the top of the page, just above the green "code" button).
-2. On "Settings" page: click "Pages" in the left side menu.
+2. On the "Settings" page, locate the "Code and automation" section of the menu on the left.
+3. Under "Code and automation," click on "Pages."
+This will take you to a page titled "GitHub Pages."
+4. Underneath the title "GitHub Pages," locate the section titled "Source."
+There are two dropdown options here.
+Change the first dropdown button from "none" to "main."
-3. On the "Pages" page: in the "Source" section, change the dropdown button from "none" to "main" (leave the folder option as "/root"), then click the "Save" button.
+5. Leave the other dropdown button just as it is (it should say "/(root)"), then click the "Save" button.

-Once saved, the page will refresh with an alert providing the URL where your site will appear.
+Once saved, the page will refresh with a green alert that provides the URL where your site will appear.
+Copy and paste this link into a new tab to view your new site!
+If you don't see anything at first, don't worry.
-It will take a few minutes for the build to happen and your site to go live--so wait it out!
+It will take a few minutes for your site to go live--so wait it out!

-Meanwhile, you might want to copy the URL to display on your home page:
+Refresh your browser every minute or so to check to see if it's live.

+## Step 6.
+Add your new URL to the homepage of your GitHub repository

+While you're waiting for your site to build, we will set up our new site URL to display on your GitHub repository homepage, to make it easier for you to access in the future:

-1. Copy the provided URL.
+1. Copy the URL that GitHub created for you.
-2. Go to repository's home page.
+2. Go to repository's homepage (if you ever are confused about how to get back to the homepage, click on the "<> Code" tab in the top left section of the screen).
-3. On right side of the code area, look for "About" section and click on the cog icon to edit.
+3. On right side of the code area, to the right of the green "Code" button, look for the word "About".
+Click the cog icon to the right of "About."
+A box titled "Edit repository details" will pop up.
-4. In the "About" box, paste in your URL, then click "Save".
-This will make it easy to access the site in the future!
+4. In the "Edit repository details" popup, paste your URL into the "Website" section, then click the green "Save changes" button.
+This will post your URL underneath the "About" section on your GitHub repository's homepage, making it easy to access the site in the future!

+Now click on your URL again to see if your site is live yet (it should be live by this point).
+If it's not live, make sure you've followed the steps above, and if you're still having trouble reach out to Professor Wikle who can help you troubleshoot.

+## Step 7.
+Show your work

 Congratulations!
-Your site is now live.
+Today you created a website.
+Take some time to click around your new site and explore the pages.
+Next week we'll start adding content to the site and visualizing some topic modeling done with the Party Platforms and State of the Union Addresses.

+When you're finished exploring, **submit a link to the website you just created** to this week's Lab Discussion on Canvas.